donomii/Quon/DEVELOPING.md

 == The AST

 The AST is a direct reflection of the quon code.
 Additional data for compilation is stored in "tags".
-Tags are hash tables (right now, association lists) that are "attached" to boxes.
-At the moment, this only works for boxes.
-So an AST node would just be a symbol, with the followng tags attached

-        ("line"    -1)              Line number of source file, deprecated ("file"    base)            File name of source file, deprecated ("name"    "node type")     e.g. statement, expression
-        ("subname" "subtype")       node subtype, e.g. setter, getter

-Specialised nodes often have more keys.
+Tags are association lists attached to boxes, so a token can remain a plain symbol or string while carrying source metadata.
+The parser currently attaches:

+        ("filename" "compiler.qon") Source file
+        ("line"     12)             Source line
+        ("column"   4)              Source column
+        ("totalCharPos" 128)        Character offset

+The compiler no longer builds a separate object-style AST.
+The list structure is the AST, and tags carry the side data.